Kyokudōzan Kazuyasu: Political career

 In October 1996 Kyokudozan submitted his retirement papers to the Sumo Association and announced he would run for election to the Diet of Japan.
 He stood for the New Frontier Party and was elected to the lower House of Representatives, representing the Kansai region.
 When his party was disbanded he joined the New Peace Party (now New Komeito) before continuing as an independent.
 In May 2000 he announced he would not stand in the next general election and was retiring from politics.

 Later career

 Kyokudozan subsequently moved to Osaka, where he set up a business, running a health food company.
 He was also involved in local politics in the area.
 In 2008 he attended the retirement ceremony of former stablemate Kyokutenzan.
 He also occasionally commentates on sumo broadcasts.
 His younger brother remains in sumo, as a gyōji or referee, and is known as Kimura Hisanosuke.
-He is affiliated to Tomozuna stable (where all Ōshima stable personnel moved to upon its closure) and referees at makuuchi level.
+He is affiliated to Ōshima stable and referees at sanyaku level.